ivangfr/springboot-keycloak-openldap/README.md

 ### Running a script

-- In a terminal and inside `springboot-keycloak-openldap` root folder run:
+- In a terminal and inside the `springboot-keycloak-openldap` root folder run:
   ```
   ./import-openldap-users.sh
   ```